-Whether you dig out Grandma's special holiday china settings, or just use festive colors in paper plates and utensils, or create a wintery theme that will wow guests, setting an elegant table for your holiday meal puts everyone in the mood to celebrate.
-Light some candles, use a table runner and other linens, and add a festive centerpiece as a finishing touch to your dining landscape.
+Whether you dig out Grandma's special holiday china settings, use festive colors in paper plates and utensils, or create a wintery theme that will wow guests, setting an elegant table for your holiday meal puts everyone in the mood to celebrate.
+Light some candles, use a table runner and other linens and add a festive centerpiece as a finishing touch to your dining landscape.

 Decorate Your Tree

 Everyone has different methods for decorating the tree.
 Some people want it to be a spectacular themed display; others might use family ornaments passed down through the generations or use ones the kids have made over the years.
-When decorating the tree, share the stories behind the ornaments or why you picked them.
+When decorating the tree, share the stories and memories behind the ornaments you picked, as each likely tells its own tale.
 "Do you remember this one?
-You made it in Mrs. Weaver's 1st grade class." or "I chose this star because I liked the way it twinkled."
+You made it in Mrs. Weaver's 1st-grade class." or "I chose this star because I liked the way it twinkled."
 These tales will live on for years afterward.

 Counting down the days until Christmas is part of the holiday excitement, and for many families, celebrating the season starts the day before Christmas with a large feast and midnight mass.
 Create your own special memories the day before Christmas with these fun ideas.